dcaglar/ecommerce-platform-kotlin/README.md

-# 🛒 ecommerce-platform-kotlin

-# 📦 ecommerce-platform-kotlin
+# MoR-Payment-Platform

-### Event-Driven Payments & Ledger Infrastructure for Multi-Seller Platforms
+> Event-Driven Payment Infrastructure for Merchant-of-Record Platforms

-This project is a **technical showcase** demonstrating how large multi-entity platforms (Uber, bol.com, Amazon Marketplace, Airbnb) structure their payment and accounting flows.
-The system models the financial primitives that appear in every Merchant-of-Record (MoR) or marketplace environment, where all business events reduce to three fundamental money movements:
+**MoR-Payment-Platform** is a technical showcase of how large marketplace platforms — Uber, bol.com, Amazon Marketplace, Airbnb — structure their payment and accounting flows under a Merchant-of-Record model.

+The system models the three fundamental money movements that every MoR environment reduces to:

 - **Pay-ins** — shopper → platform (authorization + capture)
 - **Internal reallocations** — platform → internal accounts (fees, commissions, settlements)
 - **Pay-outs** — platform → sellers or external beneficiaries

-Rather than simulating a single business model, the platform implements a **small but realistic subset** of the flows used in production systems: synchronous authorization, multi-seller decomposition, asynchronous capture pipelines, idempotent state transitions, retries, and **double-entry ledger recording**.
-The goal is not to be feature-complete, but to demonstrate **sound architectural design**, correctness guarantees, and event-driven coordination across bounded contexts.
+Rather than simulating a complete product, the platform implements a realistic subset of production-grade flows: synchronous authorization, multi-seller decomposition, asynchronous capture pipelines, idempotent state transitions, retries, and double-entry ledger recording.
+The goal is not feature completeness — it is **correctness, architectural integrity, and fault-tolerant coordination across bounded contexts**.

-At the domain layer, the system follows **DDD principles** with clear aggregate boundaries (`PaymentIntent`,'`Payment`, `PaymentOrder`, `Ledger`).
-Each event (authorization, capture request, PSP result, finalization, journal posting) is immutable and drives the next step in the workflow.
-At the architecture level, the system uses **hexagonal architecture**, the **outbox pattern**, **Kafka-based orchestration**, and **idempotent command/event handlers** to guarantee exactly-once processing across distributed components.
-Payment and ledger flows are completely asynchronous, partition-aligned, and fault-tolerant by design.
+At the domain layer, the system follows **DDD principles** with clear aggregate boundaries (`PaymentIntent`, `Payment`, `PaymentOrder`, `Ledger`).
+Each event — authorization, capture request, PSP result, finalization, journal posting — is immutable and drives the next step in the workflow.
+At the infrastructure layer, the system relies on **hexagonal architecture**, the **outbox pattern**, **Kafka-based orchestration**, and **idempotent command/event handlers** to guarantee exactly-once processing across distributed components.
+All payment and ledger flows are asynchronous, partition-aligned, and fault-tolerant by design.

-From an engineering standpoint, the project demonstrates how to structure a modern, cloud-ready financial system using a production-grade stack: **Kotlin**, **Spring Boot**, **Kafka**, **PostgreSQL**, **Redis**, **Liquibase**, **Docker**, and **Kubernetes**.
-It highlights practical system-design concerns such as resiliency, retries with jitter, consumer lag scaling, partitioning strategy, deterministic Snowflake-style ID generation, and observability through Prometheus/Grafana and structured JSON logs.
+From an engineering standpoint, the project demonstrates how to structure a modern, cloud-ready financial system on a production-grade stack: **Kotlin**, **Spring Boot**, **Kafka**, **PostgreSQL**, **Redis**, **Liquibase**, **Docker**, and **Kubernetes**.
+It surfaces practical system-design choices: resiliency patterns, retries with jitter, consumer lag–driven scaling, Kafka partitioning strategy, deterministic Snowflake-style ID generation, and observability via **Prometheus/Grafana** and structured JSON logging.

-This repository is intended for **backend engineers, architects, and SREs** who want to understand how MoR platforms implement correct financial flows, balance eventual consistency with strict accounting rules, and design event-driven systems that scale under real-world load.
+This repository is written for **backend engineers, architects, and SREs** who want to understand how MoR platforms implement correct financial flows, reconcile eventual consistency with strict accounting rules, and build event-driven systems that hold up under real-world load.

+---

+## Engineering Deep Dives

+The design decisions in this platform don't fit in a README.
+Two companion articles go deeper on the problems that matter most in production financial systems:

+- **[Architecture of Financial Integrity](YOUR_MEDIUM_URL_1)** — How DDD enforces that invalid domain states are not just detected, but made structurally impossible.
+Covers private constructors as invariant enforcers, immutable state machines that reject illegal transitions, ghost-payment prevention via lifecycle bridges, and a framework-free double-entry ledger where the accounting rules live in the domain — not the database.

+- **[Idempotency and the Outbox Pattern](https://medium.com/@dcaglar1987/building-for-failures-payment-apis-idempotency-and-the-outbox-pattern-c50847f92ee4)** — How a payment API stays correct under network retries, race conditions, and infrastructure outages.
+Covers the four idempotency scenarios (first request, concurrent race, valid retry, key-reuse attack), the dual-write trap, and the transactional outbox as the reliability edge between your database and Kafka.

+> Every pattern described in these articles is implemented in this codebase.

+---

 Please check [here](docs/architecture/architecture.md) for detailed architecture details.

 #### High Level Overview